eli-newell/hi_adam/README.md

 Adam, these examples of collaborative R are pretty cool!

 I agree, I am throughly enjoying these illustrations in the poweropint!

+Is there a way to use emojis in R?